-This has great significance to TNCs and their drivers, because a number of state and local employment laws in Florida apply only to employees, and not to independent contractors, including the Florida Civil Rights Act of 1992 and Florida’s Workers’ Compensation Law.
+Of great significance to TNCs and their drivers because several state and local employment laws in Florida apply only to employees and not to independent contractors, including the Florida Civil Rights Act of 1992 and Florida’s Workers’ Compensation Law.
 The new statute will establish a legal framework for TNCs in Florida and preempt the regulation of TNCs by local governments.

-The new rules, which go went into effect January 1st, 2017, create protections for TNCs in Florida, as long as they meet certain criteria.
+The new rules, which go went into effect on January 1st, 2017, create protections for TNCs in Florida, as long as they meet specific criteria.
 These protections allow TNCs to classify their employees as “independent contractors” if they meet all of the following four criteria:

 - Ride-sharing companies or TNCs cannot mandate specific hours in which drivers must be on-call or logged into the TNC network.